Ilyomix/React-playground/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This projet is used to experiment React new features (actual version: 16.8.4)

 ## Available Scripts